wahiggins3/send-to-kindle-mcp/README.md

 ```

 Claude will use the `send_to_kindle` tool to:
+1. Ask you for a title and author (if not provided)
-1. Convert your content to a properly formatted EPUB
+2. Convert your content to a properly formatted EPUB with chapter navigation
-2. Email it to your Kindle address
+3. Email it to your Kindle address
-3. Confirm successful delivery
+4. Confirm successful delivery

+**Chapter Navigation**: The tool automatically detects markdown headings (H1, H2, etc.) and creates separate chapters for each major section.
+This makes it easy to navigate longer documents on your Kindle using the table of contents.

 The document will appear in your Kindle library within a few minutes.